NajaAFonseca/yeaaa/_posts/2022-12-2-reflection.md

 My Grade: .9/1

-Why: I completed all my notes and answers but should have explained my notes for 3.3 video 2
+Why: I completed all my notes and answers but should have explained my answers for 3.3 video 2

 Reflection: I enjoyed the lesson and thought it was really good.
 They explained their lesson really well and it was easily understandable.
 I took notes to keep up with what I learned and payed attention to the best of their ability.
 I learned about algorithms, iteration, selection, sequincing, arithmic operators, srings, concats, substrings and variables.

 ### 3.5 to 3.7

-My Graade: TBD
+My Grade: TBD

 Why: --